quanglenhutthanh/quanglenhutthanh.github.io/docs/About.md

 # Welcome!!!

 I am Quang.
 I live in Vietnam.
 I am a software developer with 8 years experience.
-I working on Microsoft Dynamics 365 Business Central | Dynamics Navision Techincal Consultant.
+I working on Microsoft Dynamics 365 Business Central | Dynamics NAV Technical Consultant.

 This site isn’t just about showcasing my expertise; it’s a personal journey.
 It’s a place where I can document my learning, experiences, thoughts, and evolving perspectives on life.